Nicole Franklin Charged With Attempted Murder For Allegedly Running Over Teen Because She Was Hispanic

 Natalia survived the encounter, spending two days in the hospital being treated for a concussion and severe bruising.
 She is expected to make a full recovery.

-The driver of the vehicle that struck Natalia, identified by police as Nicole Marie Poole Franklin, 42, allegedly fled the scene.
+The driver of the vehicle that struck Natalia, identified later by police as Nicole Marie Poole Franklin, 42, allegedly fled the scene.

-Also on December 9, Franklin had allegedly made racist remarks to a West Des Moines convenience store clerk and customers, and had allegedly thrown items at the clerk.
-For that particular incident, she was taken jail.
+Also on December 9, Franklin had allegedly made racist remarks to a West Des Moines convenience store clerk and customers and had allegedly thrown items at the clerk.
+For that particular incident, she was taken to jail.

-Police released surveillance video of the incident crash that injured Natalia, and, with the help of the public, were able to hone in on a suspect: Franklin, who was already in jail on the assault charges.
-There, police asked her about the hit-and-run accident, and she allegedly admitted that she had run over Natalia.
+Police released surveillance video of the incident crash that injured Natalia, and with the help of the public, they were able to hone in on a suspect: Franklin, who was already in jail on the assault charges.
+There, police reportedly asked her about the hit-and-run accident, and she allegedly admitted that she had run over Natalia.

-Further, according to The Daily Beast, she allegedly made derogatory statements about Latinos during the interview, and allegedly admitted that she ran over the teenager because she (the teen) was Hispanic.
+According to The Daily Beast, she allegedly made derogatory statements about Latinos during the interview and allegedly admitted that she ran over the teenager because she (the teen) was Hispanic.

 “Franklin told investigators that she ran the girl over because she was, in her words, ‘a Mexican.’
 She went on to make a number of derogatory statements about Latinos to the investigators,” said Clive Chief of Police Michael Venema.